idea-iitd/fairfoody/README.md

 ```

 ### Datasets and evaluation procedure
 The code for simulation and algorithms defined in our paper is provided in [./code].
-An anonymized version of the proprietary dataset is avilable at "https://drive.google.com/drive/folders/1dMpbYklf4zU4IGlR2OG5AA3nmf45_nJy?usp=sharing".
+An anonymized version of the proprietary dataset is available at "https://drive.google.com/drive/folders/1dMpbYklf4zU4IGlR2OG5AA3nmf45_nJy?usp=sharing" or "https://bit.ly/3tzP27C".

 ## References